datarza/DataViewExtenders/README.md

 #### DataGridView

-1. DataRowState visualization in the RowHeaders for the changed and inserted rows
+1. DataRowState visualization in the RowHeaders for the changed and inserted rows (DataGridView.AddDataRowStateDrawingInRowHeaders)
+2. Set visualization styles for DataGridViewColumns in a number of different ways (DataGridViewColumn.Set[MethodName]Style) 3.

 ## Supported .NET Frameworks